Electric Scooter Injury and Accident Liability

 No, insurance is not required.

 Yes.
-Many insurance companies (Geico, Progressive) sell electric scooter insurance; it is part of motorcycle insurance and cost under $100 a year.
+Many insurance companies (Geico, Progressive) sell electric scooter insurance; it is part of motorcycle insurance and costs under $100 a year.
 However, the rider is not at fault in most collision accidents involving an electric scooter.
 The other vehicle (car, truck, motorcycle, bicycle) is usually at fault.

 Yes.
 But it is very, very expensive.